An unexpected result! Discovery

 lines are shown.
 The starting point of the continuous spectrum appears

-at a wavelength which is approximately 12.4 / V, where V represents the
+at a wavelength which is approximately 12.4 / V, (Angstrom) where V

 amount of kV between anode and filament.
 For a given voltage between

-the anode and filament, only the characteristic wavelenghts of
+the anode and filament, only the characteristic wavelengths of

 molybdenum are obtained (figure on the left).